-Blood infections area often catheter related.
-Peritoneal catheter infections usually present with abdominal pain and cloudy fluid.
+Blood infections are often catheter related.
+Peritoneal catheter infections usually present with abdominal pain and cloudy CAPD fluid.

 I think, but I could be wrong, that being on dialysis is a risk.